Ensure you have the latest information on the upcoming election while helping your school climb the rankings of the most-engaged student population.

 Do I need to do anything before Election Day?

 Before Election Day in November, it’s a good idea to ensure that your voter registration is up to date with your current address.
-With the impact of COVID-19, it is possible that your registration may need to be updated to reflect the address where you are currently residing and not where you originally registered to vote.
+Your registration may need to be updated to reflect the address where you are currently residing and not where you originally registered to vote.
 In many states, you can’t show up to the wrong polling place and expect to cast a ballot just because you’re registered — you must show up to the polling place assigned to you based on your address.

 Don’t panic!
 You may still have time to get your registration in.
 Deadlines vary by state and can be anywhere from requiring paperwork one month before Elections to allowing voter registration on Election Day.